What Do Koi Fish Eat

 You need to feed your koi.

 Now I’m sure you’ve at least bought some fish food with you.

-But in case you’re wondering what else you can feed your koi, you’re in luck!
+But in case you’re wondering what do koi fish eat, you’re in luck!

 I have the answers for you…